fzhem/sqltools-mssql-driver/README.md

 ## Changelog

+### 0.5.2
+- Throw error for database misconfiguration rather than retrying connection.
+You will now see an error rather than successfully connected when credentials or config is wrong.

 ### 0.5.1
 - Resolved GetChildrenForTreeItemRequest failed error when user accesses inaccessible schema.
 - Add option to display empty schema.